 Amazon (Kindle) / UK . . . amzn.to/2cKXFsV

 Amazon (Kindle) / Canada . . . amzn.to/2ciZKdl

 Amazon (Kindle) / Japan . . . amzn.to/2cbf3TO

 Apple iTunes . . . apple.co/2cqw7an

 Petrocelli has both stirred a lot of controversy and been getting outstanding reviews.
 Certainly I would never intentionally upset anyone but I appreciate the appreciation.

-As I mentioned back in November, my former publisher with no advance notice, pulled my first three books from circulation.
+As I mentioned in November 2015, my former publisher with no advance notice, pulled my first three books from circulation.
 Literary Vagabond Books, which has been handling the publishing duties for my last seven works, has come to the rescue and these novels are now back in the stores and at the usual online outlets.
-Thanks to Sybil Fairbanks and her entire battalion of literary stormtroopers!
+Thanks to Sybil Fairbanks and her entire battalion of literary storm troopers!

 In this contemporary satire of political intrigue and social chaos, a young man is mistakenly labeled a terrorist and must survive a manhunt by government security agencies, in a paranoid and unraveling America.
 The president driven by desperation perpetrates an end-of-the-world hoax, attempting to re-establish some semblance of control and get himself re-elected.